The Best Diet Before Embryo Transfer to Increase Fertility Chances

 Allergenic foods

-Some foods, such as tomatoes, kiwis, eggplants, and strawberries, cause allergies in many people.
+Some foods to eat before IVF transfer, such as tomatoes, kiwis, eggplants, and strawberries, cause allergies in many people.
 It would help if you refrained from consuming them in the days before, during, and after the embryo transfer.

 We should note that eating allergenic foods stimulates the body's immune response against allergens and anything foreign to the body.
 If the immune system detects the transferred embryo as a harmful agent, it may kill the embryo and the allergens.